 - LiveWatch – LiveWatch offers DIY preprogrammed wireless home alarm systems along with several home automation features and they have a no penalty cancel anytime policy.

-- Nest – Nest is a home security and home automation company owned by Google.
+- Nest Secure – Nest is a home security and home automation company owned by Google.
 They offer thermostats, cameras, alarm systems, doorbell cameras and more.
+Check out our review of their home security system.

 - Ooma – Most well known for their VoIP phone service and products, Ooma also offers a home security solution that appeals to many.